Does My Building Need an Oregon BPS Energy Audit?

 Agricultural buildings used for farming operations may be exempt under certain conditions, though climate-controlled agricultural facilities typically must comply.

 These exemptions are narrow, and the burden is on the property owner to document exemption eligibility.
-When in doubt, assume your building must comply and verify exemption status with the Oregon Department of Energy.
+When in doubt, assume your building must comply and verify exemption status directly with the Oregon Department of Energy.

 How to Determine Your Compliance Status

 Step 5: Check the Benchmarking Registry The Oregon Department of Energy maintains a benchmarking registry.
 You can check this registry to confirm whether your building has already been registered, what its current benchmarking status is, and what deadline applies.
+Visit oregon.gov/energy and look for the BPS registry tool.

 What If My Building Just Barely Qualifies?